 In the lab environment, students will learn, practice and perform essential skills required in the surgical setting.
 This course instructs students to apply the principles of introductory surgical procedures in a lab environment.
-Students are introduced to specific instruments, equipment and supplies.
+Students are introduced to specific instruments, equipment and supplies in General Gynecological (Obstetrics) and Genitournary surgery.
 Students will practice and be evaluated on their surgical case management skills.
 The title of this course was previously Surgical Procedures III Clinical.